quiltdata/quilt/docs/technical-reference.md

     ![](./imgs/finish.png)

 1. CloudFormation may take bewteen 30 and 90 minutes to create your stack.
 You can monitor progress under Events.
-On completion will see `CREATE_COMPLETE`.
+On completion you will see `CREATE_COMPLETE`.

     ![](./imgs/events.png)